Are you getting the most out of the Multidisciplinary Team assessment?

-In order to establish whether your relative meets the criteria for a primary healthcare need and is eligible for NHS Continuing Care Funding (‘CHC’), they’ll need to undergo a multi-disciplinary team assessment.
+In order to establish whether your relative meets the criteria for NHS Continuing Care Funding (‘CHC’), they’ll need to undergo a multi-disciplinary team assessment, often referred to as the “MDT”.

 The first stage of the assessment process is to have an initial Checklist completed.
 You can read all about this in our previous article, “The NHS Continuing Healthcare Funding Checklist Explained.”

-The National Framework provides that the MDT should consist of at least 2 professionals who are from different healthcare professions, or one professional who is from the healthcare profession, and the other is a social worker.
+The National Framework explains that the MDT should consist of at least 2 professionals from different backgrounds – ideally, a nurse and a social worker, although two nurses of different specialisms is acceptable.

-Important: These appointed professionals should be trained in the National Framework, be knowledgeable about your relative’s health and social needs, and where possible, have recently been involved in their assessment, treatment or care.
+Important: The MDT must be trained in the application of the National Framework, be knowledgeable about your care needs, and where possible, have recently been involved in your treatment or care.

 Question what training the MDT’s assessors have had on the National Framework, and also what prior involvement they have had with your relative’s care.
 Otherwise, proceeding with the MDT might be a pointless exercise and a waste of time, leading to a lengthy appeal.